emilf/Windows-BSOD-Simulator/README.md

 To exit the program, press the escape key.

 ## License
-This project is in the public domain - see the LICENSE.md file for details
+This project is in the public domain - see the LICENSE file for details